Introduction

 General Guidelines

 Magic Hour's AI Image Editor supports a range of editing tasks including content addition, deletion, replacement, modification, and style transfer.
-For optimal results when using the editor, consider these best practices:
+For optimal results, consider these best practices:

 Use clear, coherent language to describe what you want to change and how it should look.
 Include details about the subject, action, style, color, and lighting.